🇪🇸🇺🇸

 Leneo is available as an official Moodle plugin, via API integration for other LMSs, and as custom applications tailored to each institution.

-Leneo supports modern Moodle versions.
+Leneo is compatible with Moodle (TO COMPLETE) onwards.
 We recommend keeping Moodle up to date for reliable plugin behaviour and the latest improvements.
-If you are unsure about your version, our technical team can advise before installation.
+If you are unsure about your current version, our technical team can advise before installation.

 Not if you use the Moodle plugin—it installs like any other add-on.
-The Leneo team supports installation and initial configuration, so teachers and managers do not need technical skills to get started.
+The Leneo team supports installation and initial configuration, so teachers and managers do not need technical skills to start assessing with AI from day one.
+Contact the technical team if you have questions about your environment.

-No. It runs inside Moodle as another plugin.
-You do not need to change how you work or learn a brand-new tool.
-Assignments work the same for you and your students; Leneo works in the background and surfaces results in the platform you already use.
+It works inside Moodle as another plugin.
+You do not need to change how you work or learn a brand-new tool from scratch.
+Assignments work the same for you and your students; Leneo works in the background and shows results in the platform you already use.

 Results are delivered as PDF and/or editable documents, directly in Moodle or via API to connected platforms.
 Teachers receive them before students so they can review and approve.